Pbgopinadh/Terraform/README.md

 2. intiliase plugin providers.

 Module is simple way to call one terraform script from one another similar to roles in ansible.

+how to get the output from clhild to root

+syntax is module.(name of the module).(local name of the output)